 The implications on the future of monetization are endless when artificial intelligence meets an intelligent billing platform like goTransverse.
 To learn more, request a meeting with the goTransverse billing experts today.

-Derrick Snyder is the Senior Director of Partnerships and Alliances at goTransverse.
+Derrick Snyder is the Vice President of Partnerships and Alliances at goTransverse.
 Bringing his experience from pricing strategy at Deloitte and big data at National Instruments, we’re pretty sure he might actually be an artificial intelligence system.